 Lastly, categorical features were dummified into discrete binary features, a necessary step for both regularized and tree-based regression algorithms.
 However, dummification expands the number of features, and thus dimensionality of the dataset, limiting the detection of correlation between features.
 To minimize data sparsity, several categories were re-binned, as shown in Table 1.
 An example of re-binning is found in Figures 8 and 9.

-What Should Owners Upgrade to Improve Sale Price?
+What Should Owners Upgrade House to Improve Sale Price?

 Lasso regularized linear regression, and Gradient Boosting and XGBoost tree-based regression models provide key insight into the house features that most affect the sale price.
 The top 20 features by feature importance, as determined by the Lasso model, are found in Figure 10.
 Key upgradable features that most significantly affect the house price include Overall Condition, Kitchen Quality, and Functionality of the house.